cam-inc/viron/.changeset/spotty-kangaroos-shout.md

 "@viron/lib": patch
 ---

-Set patition option is false by default
+Set the partition option to false as the default.